 Download Workbook

-• Other related Excel functions:
+• Other related Excel statistics functions:

-• ERFC.PRECISE function works exactly the same as the ERFC function.
+• ERFC.PRECISE function works the same as the ERFC function.
 ERFC.PRECISE was added for the sake of consistency between function names.

 • ERF function, can find the integration between a lower and upper limit.